July 17, 2023 Washington, D.C. – Today, the Corn Refiners Association (CRA) released its Life Cycle… Read More...

 CRA is committed to serving member companies as they strive for sustainability in all aspects of their operations, balancing economic viability, environmental impact, and societal benefits.
 That is why CRA serves as a leading voice in a broad range of industry and environmental coalitions focused on sustainability across the corn value chain.

-That includes active efforts with Field to Market to advance continuous environmental improvements in U.S. agriculture, engagement with responsible supply chain platforms, and partnerships with organizations working toward reducing environmental footprints.
+CRA’s commitment to sustainability also includes active efforts with Field to Market to advance continuous environmental improvements in U.S. agriculture, engagement with responsible supply chain platforms, and partnerships with organizations working toward reducing environmental footprints.
 Working with appropriate partners, CRA stands with its member companies to solve some of the most complex challenges of the 21st century.

 CRA recently teamed up with the Keystone Monarch Collaborative on a new initiative showcasing our commitment to helping restore and protect monarch butterflies: